|Naviance Family Connection|

 Taken at the conclusion of year-long U. S. History course, regular or AP.
-Interest in history and grades of B+/A- or better is recommended.
+Interest in history and grades of B+/A- or better are recommended.

-Usually taken at the conclusion of Math 5 (Trigonometry and Functions), but may also be taken after or during Math 15 (Precalculus).
-Math IC may also be taken during the semester of Math 6, Finite Math.
+Usually taken at the conclusion of Math 5 (Functions, Statistics, and Trigonometry), but may also be taken after or during Math 15 (Precalculus).
+Math I may also be taken during the semester of Math 6, Applied Math and Modeling.

 Usually taken after Precalculus Accelerated or during a student’s course in calculus.

-Taken after year-long Chemistry 110 course.
+Taken after year-long Accelerated Chemistry course.
 Grade of B+ or better is recommended.
-Students coming out of Chemistry 100 are not recommended to take this test.
+Students coming out of Chemistry are not recommended to take this test.

-Taken after full year Physics 110 course.
-Grade of B+ or better is recommended, and students coming out of Physics 100 are not recommended to take this test.
+Taken after full year Accelerated Physics course.
+Grade of B+ or better is recommended, and students coming out of Physics are not recommended to take this test.

 Foreign Language (Reading) French, Spanish, Latin, Italian, German*, Modern Hebrew*